 The phosphate in additives can be completely absorbed by the body.
-This is a concern as this can quickly cause your child's blood phosphate to rise.
+This is a concern as this can quickly cause your blood phosphate to rise.
 Limiting processed foods is a priority.

 The phosphate that is found naturally in foods is less well absorbed (see table below).
-As these foods provide essential protein, vitamins and minerals, they are important for the growing child.
-However, it may be necessary to reduce certain natural sources such as milk, dairy products and eggs, as they often provide a significant amount of phosphate in your child's diet.
+As these foods provide essential protein, vitamins and minerals, they are important for growth.
+However, it may be necessary to reduce certain natural sources such as milk, dairy products and eggs, as they often provide a significant amount of phosphate in your diet.